NJ1219/AWS-Projects/README.md

 * **high:** "20% bonds (AGG), 80% equities (SPY)"
 * **very high:** "0% bonds (AGG), 100% equities (SPY)"

-Be creative while coding your solution, you can have all the code on the `recommend_portfolio()` function, or you can split the functionality across different functions, put your Python coding skills in action!

-Once you finish coding your lambda function, test it using the [sample test cases](Test_Cases/) provided for this homework.
+Once the coding was finished for the lambda function, it was tested using the [sample test cases](Test_Cases/).

-After successfully testing your code, open the Amazon Lex Console and navigate to the `RecommendPortfolio` bot configuration, integrate your new lambda function by selecting it on the _Lambda initialization and validation_ and _Fulfillment_ sections.
-Build your bot, and you should have a conversation as follows.
+After successfully testing the code, the Amazon Lex Console was opened and navigated to the `RecommendPortfolio` bot configuration, the new lambda function was integrated by selecting it on the _Lambda initialization and validation_ and _Fulfillment_ sections.
+Built your bot, and it had conversation as follows.

 ![Robo Advisor test with Lambda](Images/bot-test-with-lambda.gif)

-### Submission

-You should create a brand new repository in GitHub and upload the following files to your repo.

-* A python script with your final lambda function.

-* From the Amazon Lex Console, export your bot, intent, and slot using `Amazon Lex` as the target platform, and upload the ZIP files to your repo.

-* Create a short video or animated GIF showing a demo of your Robo Advisor in action from the test window.
-Upload the video or animated GIF file to your repo.

-Once you have uploaded all the files into the repo, post a link to your homework's repository in BootCamp Spot.

-### Hints

-* If you are using a Mac, you can create a screen-recording using the built-in QuickTime player.
-Follow [this link](https://support.apple.com/en-us/HT208721#quicktime) to learn more.

-* If you are using Windows 10, you can create a screen-recording using the built-in Xbox Game Bar.
-Follow [this link](https://beta.support.xbox.com/help/friends-social-activity/share-socialize/record-game-clips-game-bar-windows-10) to learn more.

 ---